-- 86% of women aged 25-64 had it recorded on their notes that a cervical screening test has been performed in the preceding five years; this was comparable to the local average of 84% and national average of 82%. - Appointments were available outside of school hours and the premises were suitable for children and babies. - We saw positive examples of joint working with midwives and health visitors.
+- 82% of women aged 25-64 had it recorded on their notes that a cervical screening test has been performed in the preceding five years; this was comparable to the local average of 84% and national average of 82%.
+The exception reporting rate was 3%. - Appointments were available outside of school hours and the premises were suitable for children and babies. - We saw positive examples of joint working with midwives and health visitors.